Monstrous M-theory: Final remarks

-We have shown that in $26+1$ space-time dimensions there exists a purely bosonic theory (named Monstrous M-theory, or simply M$^{2}$-theory), whose massless spectrum, of dimension $196,884$, may be acted upon by the Monster group $\mathbb{M}$.
-A subsector of such a theory yields Horowitz and Susskind's bosonic M-theory \cite{bMtheory}.
+We have shown that in $26+1$ space-time dimensions there exists a Monstrous M-theory, or simply M$^{2}$-theory, whose massless spectrum (\ref{fieldc'}) contains $196,884$ degrees of freedom that may be acted upon by the Monster group $\mathbb{M}$ after reduction to $D=25+1$, because it corresponds to the sum of the two smallest representations of $\mathbb{M}$, namely the trivial (singlet) $\mathbf{1}$ and the non-trivial one $\mathbf{196,883}$.
+A subsector of M$^{2} $-theory yields Horowitz and Susskind's bosonic M-theory \cite{bMtheory}.
+Crucially, the disentangling of the $196,884$ degrees of freedom into $\mathbf{196,883}\oplus \mathbf{1}$ occurs only when reducing M$ ^{2}$-theory down to $25+1$, obtaining the massless spectrum (\ref{fieldc}), in which the dilaton $\phi $ is identified with the singlet of $\mathbb{M}$ : in other words, \textit{the (initial observation giving rise to) Monstrous Moonshine} \cite{conway79}\textit{\ is crucially related to the KK compactification of M}$^{2}$\textit{-theory down to a certain Monstrous dilatonic gravity\footnote{ Namely, the theory $0.\alpha .iii$ within the classification carried out in Sec. \ref{class}.} in }$25+1$\textit{\ space-time dimensions}.

+Remarkably, such a Monstrous dilatonic theory in $25+1$ contains a subsector given by the massless excitations of the closed and open bosonic string in $ 25+1$, namely a graviton, an antisymmetric rank-2 field, a dilaton, and a 1-form potential.
+Actually, by generalizing the \textit{triality} $\mathbb{T} $ of $SO_{8}$ (massless little group of string theory in $9+1$) to $SO_{24}$ (massless little group of bosonic string theory in $25+1$), such a dilatonic (Einstein) gravity theory can be shown to be part of a web of some $60$ gravito-dilatonic theories, collectively named \textit{Monstrous gravity theories}, whose coarse-grained classification is given in Sec. \ref{class}.